-Students must attend the school day prior to and all classes on the day of any Assessment Task.
+Students must attend all classes the day prior to as well as the day of any assessment task.
 This will ensure students have similar preparation times prior to tasks and are attending classes.

 Students who do not meet the preceding requirements must supply either a medical certificate or another independently verifiable, genuine and acceptable reason for the absence to the Deputy Principal, supported by a letter from a parent.
 If there is no acceptable reason provided to the school, the task will be discounted by 20% of the total available marks.
 Appeals to the Principal are available to students.
 A register of defaulters will be kept.